- Introduction and Purpose

 - Endowment funds – Funding is augmented by several small library endowment accounts that generate revenue that can be used to purchase information resources within certain guidelines.

-Information Resource funds cover the costs of purchasing and/or leasing access to books, journals, media, databases, and other information resources that support AMC programs.
+Information Resource funds cover the costs of purchasing and/or leasing access to books, journals, media, databases, and other information resources that support CU Anschutz programs.
 These funds also are used to cover the costs of binding, preserving, repairing, and replacing print materials.
-Library base funding does not increase when new AMC programs are added and support of such programs must come from program funds or additional funds provided by campus schools or UC Denver Administration.
+Library base funding does not increase when new CU Anschutz programs are added and support of such programs must come from program funds or additional funds provided by campus schools or CU Denver Administration.

-The HSL is funded to serve the information needs of its primary library users including AMC regular faculty, AMC employees, students currently enrolled in AMC program, and UCH staff.
+The HSL is funded to serve the information needs of its primary library users including CU Anschutz regular faculty, CU Anschutz employees, students currently enrolled in CU Anschutz program, and UCH staff.
 Resources that support the clinical practice, educational, and research needs of these primary users are acquired for the library’s collection

 The Head of Acquisitions and Collection Development who reports to the Deputy Director of the library has overall responsibility for determining which items will be added to or removed from the library's collection.
 Several individual library staff members are responsible for selecting resources for special collections.

-AMC faculty, staff, and students are encouraged to use the HSL online suggestion form to recommend and suggest new information resources.
+CU Anschutz faculty, staff, and students are encouraged to use the HSL online suggestion form to recommend and suggest new information resources.
 Suggestions for the collection may also be submitted on print forms available at the Service Desk or emailed to collection development staff at Paul.Andrews@ucdenver.edu.
 Recommendations are evaluated according to the guidelines outlined in this policy.
-Selection decisions are based on the relevance of items to the clinical practice, curriculum, and research needs of the greatest number of AMC faculty, staff, and students, as well as other guidelines specified in this policy.
+Selection decisions are based on the relevance of items to the clinical practice, curriculum, and research needs of the greatest number of CU Anschutz faculty, staff, and students, as well as other guidelines specified in this policy.

 Many factors must be weighed in making selection decisions.
 The following factors are considered when evaluating resources for addition to the collection.